Mon 22 August 2022

 These books are ideal for:

-• People who want ideas for small programming projects to work on.
+• People who want manageable project ideas

 "I love Minecraft and want to get into coding."